Moxiecraft/moxiecraft_dungeons/README.md

 `/loot give player loot moxiecraft_dunegons:item_name`

+These loot tables should be used for global dungeons only.
+Global Items should be in https://github.com/Moxiecraft/moxiecraft_items

 **This project is not affiliated with, endorsed by, or sponsored by Mojang Studios or Microsoft.